svenschrodt/WarrenWalter/README.md

 # WarrenWalter

-Test lab for neural networks inspired by Tariq Rashid's book 'Make Your Own Neural Network'
+Test lab for artificial neural networks (ann)

+Inspired by Tariq Rashid's book 'Make Your Own Neural Network' and other (online) resources

 This project is named after the first names of the neural network pioneers  Warren McCulloch and Walter Pitts
 - @see https://en.wikipedia.org/wiki/Walter_Pitts